engmohamedtarek1/problems-solutions/README.md

 Welcome to my Competitive Programming Repository!
 This repository is a collection of solutions to various competitive programming problems that I solve daily.
 The problems span across multiple domains including Data Structures, Algorithms, and Basics, aiming to sharpen my skills and prepare for competitive programming contests.

+## Purpose

+There are people who want to see solutions to problems collected in one place from easy to more difficult levels.
+This is a reference for you and me.
+I also want to convey the benefit to as many people as possible.

 ## Contents

 - [Competitive Programming Sites](#competitive-programming-sites)